• Skip to main content

 A circuit which allows a connected motor to operate in clockwise and anticlockwise directions through alternate input triggers is called a bidirectional controller circuit.

 The first design below discusses a Full bridge or H bridge based Bidirectional motor controller circuit using the 4 opamps from the IC LM324.
-In the second article we learn about a high torque bidirectional motor controller circuit using IC 556
+In the second article I have explained about a high torque bidirectional motor controller circuit using IC 556

 Introduction